KaPodgaets/citizen_db/architecture/app/ARCH-pipeline-step-publish-v1.md

 version: v1
 status: current
 created: 2025-07-09
-updated: 2025-07-09
+updated: 2025-07-13
 tags: [python, publish, etl, star-schema]
 depends_on: [ARCH-database-schemas, ARCH-pipeline-utilities]
 referenced_by: []
 ---
 ## Context
 The Publish step is responsible for making analytics-ready data available to BI tools and downstream consumers.
+This document describes the generic concept, where a simple script (`publish.py`) can be used for simple mart updates.

 ## Structure
 Implemented as a Python script (`publish.py`) that uses SQLAlchemy and utility modules for database access and logging.